AI-LENS/usdm-bc-mapper/README.md

 ### Prerequisites

 - Python 3.13 or higher
-- Access to OpenAI-compatible models
+- Access to LLM (commercial or open-source)

 ### Install from PyPI